-This page is a summary of my research, done to determine the effects of various design parameters on the sound of circum-aural headphones using Dayton Audio CE38MB-32 drivers.
+This page provides some detail of my research done to determine the effects of various design parameters on the sound of circum-aural headphones using Dayton Audio CE38MB-32 drivers.
 This info was then used to tune, or voice (as it’s commonly called), the sound of the Homebrew Headphones.

 As I couldn’t find any publicly available practical information on tuning headphone sound, I’ve had to figure it all out from scratch.